Want 5 quick ways to improve as a podcast host or guest?

 USB Mic (Our recommended microphone).

-An HD webcam doesn’t mean you have to get a DLSR camera or something in 4k.
+An HD webcam doesn’t mean you have to get a DLSR camera.
 An HD webcam should be enough to set you apart from those who only use the built-in laptop camera.
+(This is the camera I use!)

 This is probably the most expensive part of podcast guesting.
 You need a stable internet connection with streaming capabilities.